zer0fixer/MAS-Extraplus/README.md

 https://user-images.githubusercontent.com/94260040/229976606-26fdf6e3-0ffc-4b0c-876a-d9a333beb318.mp4

+**Q: My game is installed in OneDrive, and it's crashing or images are missing.
+Why?**
+**A:** This is a very common problem caused by how OneDrive manages files.
+To save space, OneDrive moves game files to the cloud, leaving shortcuts on your computer.
+The game can't access these cloud files, which causes it to crash.

+1. The solution is to move your game out of any OneDrive-synced folders.

+2. Create a new folder on a local drive, for example, C:\Games.

+3. Copy your entire DDLC folder into this new location.

+4. Run the game from the new folder.
+This should fix the issue permanently.

+**Q: I installed the game through Steam, and some features (like creating gifts) don't work.**
+**A:** Steam often installs games in protected system folders (like Program Files).
+These folders can have write-restrictions, preventing the submod from creating new files.
+Steam's cloud sync can also sometimes cause issues similar to OneDrive.

+1. For the best experience with mods, the community strongly recommends using a standalone copy of DDLC outside of Steam.

+2. Download a fresh copy of DDLC for free from the official website: ddlc.moe.

+3. Extract it to a simple folder, like on your Desktop or C:\Games\.

+4. Install MAS and your submods there.
+This will prevent almost all permission-related errors.

 ## 🎨 Chibika Accessories - Feature Status

 **Important Note:** The feature to add custom accessories to Chibika has been **temporarily disabled** in recent versions.